Gabriella-Samra/calculator/README.md

+# NOTE ABOUT FUNCTIONALITY
+Because I didn't bother to research BODMAS or PEDMAS properly and just implemented this calcuator as per how we were taugh it comes out with the wrong results.
+It will implement the equation in order of (^/*+- rather than resolving Multiplication and Division at the same time left to right and Addition and Subraction at the same time left to right.
+This is a product of the terrible UK education system as everyone I know would have thought I was correct!
+Might fix at some point...

 # Project purpose

 1. To create a basic calculator that can handle 2 operands and an operator, producing a calculation